 HB 5394 (SAFER Communities Act) would enact sweeping sentencing reform to reduce the state prison population, and direct the public savings towards job creation for re-entering workers.

 HB 5010 would eliminate “extended term” sentencing, which disproportionately targets Black individuals and is a key driver of mass incarceration.

 HB 5830 would outlaw provisions in police union contracts that shield officers from accountability for abuse and misconduct.
 The measure would also repeal current Illinois statute that upholds systems of officer impunity.

-For more information about WCRJ's COVID-19 response agenda, please contact us directly.
+For more information on our organizing and policy campaigns, please contact us directly.

 Amid the recent political uprisings against systems of anti-Black police violence and racialized economic injustice, the Workers Center for Racial Justice (WCRJ) conducted a poll to assess the public opinions of likely Black voters in Cook County on critical public policy issues relating to racial equity, opportunity, and liberation.

 More than 650 Black voters were asked whether or not they favored proposed spending cuts to the city police department and county jail system in order to increase funding to alternative public safety programs, such as social services and restorative justice.
 Voters were also polled on their support for a graduated income tax in Illinois, as opposed to the current flat tax system.

 WCRJ’s survey results demonstrate overwhelming support among likely Black voters on all three measures.